0x4P3/0x4P3.github.io/_posts/2024-08-22-File_Format-PE-Header-I.md

 **Example:** If older OS like MS-DOS tries to load newer executable, the system will output error message from MS DOS Stub to prevent crash.
 The MS DOS Stub will be covered in next section.

-The DOS header is 64-byte long structure, which is described below.
+The MS DOS header is 64-byte long structure, which is described below.

 ```c
 typedef struct _IMAGE_DOS_HEADER {      // DOS .EXE header